slgraff/rititx.github-io/docs/README.md

 Data Manipulation: Ritika is adept at using Data Manipulation Language (DML) commands such as SELECT, INSERT, UPDATE, and DELETE.
 She ensures efficient data operations while maintaining data integrity and consistency.

-Stored Procedures and Functions: She has experience creating and managing stored procedures and functions to encapsulate business logic within the database, enhancing performance and reusability of code.

-Performance Optimization: Ritika is skilled in optimizing SQL queries and database performance.
-She uses indexing, query optimization techniques, and execution plan analysis to ensure efficient data retrieval and processing.

-Transaction Management: She understands the importance of transaction management and is proficient in using commands like BEGIN, COMMIT, and ROLLBACK to maintain data consistency and handle errors effectively.

 Data Analysis: Ritika uses SQL for data analysis tasks, including aggregations, window functions (like RANK, ROW_NUMBER, and PARTITION BY), and complex calculations to derive meaningful insights from data.

-Data Integration: She is experienced in integrating SQL with other tools and technologies.
-This includes using SQL with ETL (Extract, Transform, Load) processes, connecting SQL databases to BI tools, and integrating SQL with programming languages like Python.

-Security and Access Control: Ritika ensures data security and access control by managing user permissions, roles, and privileges.
-She uses SQL commands to grant and revoke access, ensuring that only authorized users can interact with the database.

-Documentation and Best Practices: She follows best practices in SQL coding, including proper documentation, use of aliases, and writing readable and maintainable code.
-Ritika ensures her SQL scripts are well-documented, making it easy for others to understand and maintain her work.

 By highlighting these skills on her project portfolio website, Ritika Bagga effectively demonstrates her comprehensive expertise in SQL, showcasing her ability to handle a wide range of database-related tasks with proficiency and precision.</p>
             <a href="#" class="btn btn-outline-primary">Link to course or bootcamp</a>